-Easy Chicken Biryani Recipe
+Chicken Biryani Recipe in a Dutch Oven

 I have ditched the pressure cooker and adopted the Dutch oven for my rice dishes for many years.
-Yes, that includes my absolute favorite Biryani(a Rice dish made with Indian spices and meat).
+Yes, that includes my absolute favorite Biryani.
 That hustle and bustle of changing 3 different pots just didn't seem right when you can fix your favorite easy Chicken Biryani in a versatile Milo Dutch oven on the stovetop, then in the oven, and to the table.
-No foil covering or sealing is needed.
-The heavy lid of my new Milo by Kana is heavy enough to seal that steam for cooking perfect Biryani.
+The heavy lid of my new Milo by Kana is heavy enough to seal the steam required for cooking the perfect Biryani.

-Steam locking method for Biryani
+Steam Locking Method for Biryani

 Easy Chicken Biryani